MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-cross-play-games.md

 ms.localizationpriority: medium
 ---

-# Get started with cross-play games
+# Getting started with cross-play games

 With the launch of Windows 10, game developers will be able to release single products both on Xbox One (as an XDK game) and Windows 10 (as a UWP game).